 3. It is an essential component in the repair of your barrier function

-This protective barrier function is critical for your skin’s health.
-It locks in moisture, keeps the acid mantles microbes healthy and deters unfriendly pathogenic bacteria.
-It traps essential nutrients, growth factors, and anti-inflammatories close to the surface of your skin which you can read in our article here.
+This protective barrier is critical for your skin health, locking in moisture whilst deterring unfriendly bacteria.
+It also traps essential nutrients, growth factors, and anti-inflammatories close to the surface of your skin.

-4. Hyaluronic acid can help to reduce the severity of acne
+4. Hyaluronic acid can help to reduce the severity of acne on your skin

 Because the primary role of hyaluronic acid is to prevent water loss, when combined with other essential ingredients like ceramides and lipids, it can help repair a compromised barrier.

-6. The ingredient of choice for Injectables
+6. The ingredient of choice if you are considering Injectables

 Collagen injectables of yesteryear didn’t stand up to the test of time, so they were replaced with hyaluronic injection.
 Because your body already produces hyaluronic, it is considered safe for use in all types of injectables.

-7. Hyaluronic acid can be taken in pill form?
+7. Can Hyaluronic acid be taken in pill form?

-Whilst hyaluronic acid supplements are readily available, research has found that a small amount does get filtered into areas such as the joints, eyes, etc., and may even make it to the skin.
+Whilst hyaluronic acid supplements are readily available, research has found that a small amount does get filtered into areas such as the joints eyes and may even make it to the skin.
 However, about 90% is lost through urine. — certainly not enough compelling evidence to convince us that it helps your skin.

 We suggest the best hyaluronic acid supplements from bone broth, gelatine, etc. But in skincare, the best hyaluronic acid is when it sits on top of your skin.